etereo-io/edge-next/static-pages/documentation.md

     - Blocks / Unblocks an user
     - `{ blocked: true }`
 - `DELETE /api/users/ID`
-  - Access limited to own user or users with permission `user.admin` and `user.delete`
+  - Access limited to own user or users with permission `user.admin` and `user.delete`.
+For the current user is also required to send a `password` query parameter.

 ### Content
 - `GET /api/content/[TYPE]`